 The Proposal was adopted by the Commission on 19 September 2003.
 This was followed up by opinion papers issued by the Committee of the Regions on 12 December 2003, and by the European Economic and Social Committee and Committee of the Regions on 4 March 2004.

 Owing to European Parliament elections, the first reading could not be completed in 2004, and the debate had to start again under the new EP (2004-2009) with a new Rapporteur, Mrs. Krista Klass, who managed to have the first reading adopted on 28 April 2005.
-A political agreement has then be reached at Council in June 2005, followed up by the adoption of a Common Position by qualified majority on 23 January 2006, which the Commission commented in a communication adopted on 10 February 2006.
+A political agreement was then reached at Council in June 2005, followed up by the adoption of a Common Position by qualified majority on 23 January 2006, which the Commission commented in a communication adopted on 10 February 2006.

-Based on the results of the Review of Annex I and II of the Groundwater Directive 2006/118/EC (GWD) and in the light of scientific and technical progress, the Commission proposed a Commission Directive amending Annex II of the Groundwater Directive.
+Based on the results of the Review of Annex I and II of the Groundwater Directive 2006/118/EC (GWD) and in the light of scientific and technical progress, in 2014 the Commission proposed a Commission Directive amending Annex II of the Groundwater Directive.

 Article 10 of the Directive 2006/118/EC on the protection of groundwater against pollution and deterioration (GWD) requires the Commission to review Annex I and II of the Directive every six years and come forward with legislative proposals, if appropriate.
 The Commission carried out the first review of those Annexes in 2013.